The Museum of Contemporary Art in the Belém Cultural Center

-The Berardo Collection Museum is in the district of Belém, to the west of central Lisbon.
+The MAC/CCB is in the district of Belém, to the west of central Lisbon.
 The fastest way to get there is by train, but a tram and a bus also stop nearby.
 The train departs every 20 minutes from Cais do Sodré Station (it’s the train to Cascais), and stops in Belém in 7 minutes.
 The museum is down the road from the station.

 The tram is number 15, which departs from Praça da Figueira.
 Bus 714 also departs from Praça da Figueira and stops in Belém.

 You may ride the train, the tram and the bus for free with the Lisboa Card.

 Admission is €5.00.
 It’s free on the first Sunday of each month and there’s a 30% discount with the Lisboa Card.

 It's closed on Mondays

 For more contemporary art, walk along the waterfront and visit the MAAT, which is also worth a visit for the iconic building.
 You’ll also enjoy the magnificent collection of the neighboring Coaches Museum.
 Lisbon’s two World Heritage Sites (the Jerónimos Monastery and Belém Tower) are a few steps away.